 Stephanie Layson, Principal in Residence

-When she's not teaching, you can find Ms. Layson hiking or kayaking with my husband and my corgi mix, Bill.
+When she's not teaching, you can find Ms. Layson hiking or kayaking with her husband and her corgi mix, Bill.
 Ms. Layson loves to get outdoors and enjoy all that the best coast has to offer.
-She am also an avid reader.
-Ms. Layson tries to keep up with young adult fiction, but she always appreciate a good murder mystery or thriller novel.
+She is also an avid reader.
+Ms. Layson tries to keep up with young adult fiction, but she always appreciates a good murder mystery or thriller novel.